Binlogo/Binlogo.github.io/README.md

-jupyter-blog
+Binboy's Tech Blog
 ---------------------

-This is an example repo that shows a minimal configuration that allows you to create a personal blog using Jupyter notebooks.
+This is my tech blog using Jupyter notebooks.

-See [this](https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/) blog post for more details, and a guide on how to setup and deploy a blog.

-Reproducing this example
+Run the blog locally
 ---------------------

 You can reproduce this setup on your own computer by following the steps below: